roseengineering/csgstep/README.md

 Redirects call to the difference method.

 <code>Solid.<b>mirrorX</b>(self)</code>
-Mirror this object about the X axis
+Mirror this solid about the X axis
 **returns** a new Solid object

 <code>Solid.<b>mirrorY</b>(self)</code>
-Mirror this object about the Y axis
+Mirror this solid about the Y axis
 **returns** a new Solid object

 <code>Solid.<b>mirrorZ</b>(self)</code>
-Mirror this object about the Z axis
+Mirror this solid about the Z axis
 **returns** a new Solid object

 <code>Solid.<b>rotateX</b>(self, a)</code>
-Rotate this object around the X axis by given angle.
+Rotate this solid around the X axis by given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>rotateY</b>(self, a)</code>
-Rotate this object around the Y axis by given angle.
+Rotate this solid around the Y axis by given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>rotateZ</b>(self, a)</code>
-Rotate this object around the Z axis by given angle.
+Rotate this solid around the Z axis by given angle.
 **a** the angle to rotate by
 **returns** a new Solid object

 <code>Solid.<b>translateX</b>(self, v)</code>
-Translate this object in the X direction by given amount.
+Translate this solid in the X direction by given amount.
 **v** the amount to translate object by
 **returns** a new Solid object

 <code>Solid.<b>translateY</b>(self, v)</code>
-Translate this object in the Y direction by given amount.
+Translate this solid in the Y direction by given amount.
 **v** the amount to translate object by
 **returns** a new Solid object

 <code>Solid.<b>translateZ</b>(self, v)</code>
-Translate this object in the Z direction by given amount.
+Translate this solid in the Z direction by given amount.
 **v** the amount to translate object by
 **returns** a new Solid object

 <code>Solid.<b>union</b>(self, solid)</code>
-Union this object with another Solid object.
+Union this solid with another Solid object.
 The method uses BOPAlgo\_MakerVolume() to perform the union.
 **solid** Solid object to merge with
 **returns** a new Solid object

 <code>Solid.<b>intersection</b>(self, solid)</code>
-Intersect this object with another Solid object.
+Intersect this solid with another Solid object.
 **solid** Solid object to intersect with
 **returns** a new Solid object

 <code>Solid.<b>difference</b>(self, solid)</code>
-Cut another Solid object from this object.
+Cut another solid from this Solid object.
 **solid** Solid object to cut with
 **returns** a new Solid object

 <code>Solid.<b>fuse</b>(self, solid)</code>
-Fuse this object with another Solid object.
+Fuse this solid with another Solid object.
 The method uses BRepAlgoAPI\_Fuse() to perform the union.
 **solid** Solid object to fuse together with
 **returns** a new Solid object

 <code>Solid.<b>mirror</b>(self, v)</code>
-Mirror this object about the given axis.
+Mirror this solid about the given axis.
 **v** 3D vector to mirror object about
 **returns** a new Solid object

 <code>Solid.<b>translate</b>(self, v)</code>
-Translate this object by the given 3D vector.
+Translate this solid by the given 3D vector.
 **v** 3D vector to translate object with
 **returns** a new Solid object

 <code>Solid.<b>rotate</b>(self, a, v)</code>
-Rotate this object around the given 3D vector by the given angle.
+Rotate this solid around the given 3D vector by the given angle.
 **a** angle to rotate object
 **v** 3D vector to rotate object around
 **returns** a new Solid object

 <code>Solid.<b>scale</b>(self, v)</code>
-Scale this object by the given factor.
+Scale this solid by the given factor.
 **v** the factor to scale, given as a real or 3D vector
 **returns** a new Solid object

 <code>Solid.<b>linear\_extrude</b>(self, v)</code>
-Linear extrude this object in the Z direction by given amount.
+Linear extrude this 2D face in the Z direction by given amount.
-**v** the amount to linear extrude this object by
+**v** the amount to linear extrude by
 **returns** a new Solid object

 <code>Solid.<b>rotate\_extrude</b>(self, a=None)</code>
-Rotate extrude this object around the Z axis by given angle.
+Rotate extrude this 2D face around the Z axis by given angle.
 The object will be rotated around the X axis by 90 degrees before being extruded.
-**a** the angle to rotate extrude this object by, defaults to 360 degrees
+**a** the angle to rotate extrude by, defaults to 360 degrees
 **returns** a new Solid object

 <code>Solid.<b>spline\_extrude</b>(self, points)</code>
-Spline extrude this object along a cubic spline given by 3D points.
+Spline extrude this 2D face along a cubic spline given by 3D points.
 **points** the 3D points to create the cubic spline from
 **returns** a new Solid object

 <code>Solid.<b>helix\_extrude</b>(self, r, h, pitch, center=False)</code>
-Helix extrude this object by a given radius, height and pitch.
+Helix extrude this 2D face by a given radius, height and pitch.
 **radius** the radius of the helix
 **height** the height of the helix
 **pitch** the pitch of the helix
 **center** if true center the helix on the z-axis, otherwise base is at the origin
 **returns** a new Solid object

+<code>class csgstep.<b>Wire</b>(self, shape=None)</code>
+Instantiate Wire class with a TopoDS\_Shape object.
+**shape** the TopoDS\_Shape object to wrap the instantiated class around

+Instances of the <code>csgstep.<b>Wire</b></code> class have the following methods:

+<code>Wire.<b>shape</b></code>
+Return the TopoDS\_Shape object that this Wire object wraps.
+**returns** the underlying TopoDS\_Shape object

+<code>Wire.<b>\_\_add\_\_</b>(self, solid)</code>
+Redirects call to the add method.

+<code>Wire.<b>add</b>(self, wire)</code>
+add this wire to another Wire object.
+**wire** Wire object to add
+**returns** a new Wire object

+<code>Wire.<b>mirror</b>(self, v)</code>
+Mirror this wire about the given axis.
+**v** 3D vector to mirror wire about
+**returns** a new Wire object

+<code>Wire.<b>face</b>(self)</code>
+Create a face from the Wire object.
+**returns** a Solid object of the 2D face